Boccca2014/CodeGra.de/docs/user/exam-mode.rst

 Student login links
 ~~~~~~~~~~~~~~~~~~~

-With exam mode enabled it is possible to automatically send an e-mail to the
+With exam mode enabled it is possible to automatically send an email to the
 students of the course that contains a link to the exam.
-This e-mail is sent
+This email is sent
 twice, the first time a few days before the exam, and once more half an hour
 before the exam starts, so students do not have to search through their email
 history to log in to the exam.